Reach out to Eureka College's admissions department for any important information, including application fees.

 Eureka College has not reported data for waitlisted and admitted students.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you shine.
+Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.

-What does Eureka College consider during the admissions process?
+Wondering what factors are considered by Eureka College during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Make sure to check with Eureka College for more information on admission factors.